Here are the policies in place for all students in residence at Manhattan School of Music. Be sure to read these carefully!

-Each student applying to live in Andersen Hall must submit a non-refundable $300 housing prepayment.
+Each student re-applying to live in Andersen Hall must submit a non-refundable $300 housing prepayment.
 See the Residence Hall Agreement for more information.

-All non-graduating residents will need to clean their living space, officially check out with an RA, and leave the building no later than 24 hours after their last jury or 7:00 pm on the final day of the exam period if they have a final or jury on the last day of exams.
+All non-graduating residents will need to clean their living space, officially check out, and leave the building no later than 24 hours after their last jury or 7:00 pm on the final day of the exam period if they have a final or jury on the last day of exams.
 All graduating students may remain on campus until 10:00 am the day after Commencement.
 Non-graduating students who are participating in Commencement may remain in housing until 10:00 am the day after Commencement by special permission from the Office of Residence Life.
-All students who fail to check out properly with an RA by closing time may be fined a late check-out fee.
+All students who fail to check out properly by closing time may be fined a late check-out fee.

 All Manhattan School of Music housing officially closes during the winter and summer breaks.
 All students should plan to leave the building during those periods.
 If housing becomes available during winter or summer recess, there will be a separate housing agreement and an additional cost during these periods.
 Only students approved by the Office of Residence Life will be allowed to enter the residence hall during these times.
 Any resident violating any policy during these periods may be asked to leave housing immediately.
 Food service may not be available during School holidays and other closings.
 Residence Life, Maintenance, and Custodial Staff will maintain reduced staffing during these holidays and closings.